RageKingBanana/AR-with-quiz-TiP-SADproject/README.md

-# PLEASE STATE CREDIT CLONING/FORKING THIS IS A FINISHED PROJECT.
+# PLEASE STATE CREDIT UPON CLONING/FORKING THIS IS A FINISHED PROJECT.

 # AR-TIP-PROJECT-SOLAR
 AR app about the solar system for Software design subject in Technological Institute of the Philippines